cloudmesh/cloudmesh1/docs/source/man/man.rst

                              columns active and label.
 Available
                              columns are active, label, host,
                              type/version, type, heading, user,
-                             credentials, defaults (all to diplay all,
+                             credentials, defaults (all to display all,
                              semiall to display all except credentials
                              and defaults)